uuf6429/PHPDocker/README.md

 Important!
 If you want container to keep running after your code ends, this must be true.
 However, if set to true you won't be able to capture execution output directly.
-    array        $envVars         // a list of key=>value pairs of environments to be used inside container array|string $portMap         // A list of ports to expose to the host (key) from container (value).
+    array        $envVars         // a list of key=>value pairs of environments to be used inside container array|string $portMap         // array with string keys - a list of key-value pairs for exposing ports (key is host, value is container) eg; ['3306' => '3306'] array with integer keys - a list of port map specification strings (see docker documentation for specification) eg; ['3306:3306'] self::ALL_PORTS - exposes all exported ports (--publish-all=true) randomly ): $this
-If an asterisk is passed in place of an array, all exportable ports are exposed (--publish-all=true).
-): $this
 ```